cvc5/cvc5.github.io/_posts/2024-3-15-isabelle-reconstruction.md

 ```

 On our proof-new branch we can produce proofs for all of cvc5's regression tests (~1582) except for 618 benchmarks that were disabled.
-Most of those are using a logic that is not supported in Alethe or don't have proof support that (399).
+Most of those are using a logic that is not supported in Alethe or for which cvc5 does not produce proofs (399).

 ## The Reconstruction Cycle

 Now we can put all the steps together.
 Inside of Isabelle we call sledgehammer on a goal.
 That generates an SMT-LIB problem that we give to cvc5.
-The proof certificate that we get receive from the solver is then parsed back in into Isabelle.
+The proof certificate that we receive from the solver is then parsed back in into Isabelle.
 The `smt` tactic checks every step of that proof and discharges the original goal.

 <div align='center'>
 <img src="/assets/blog-images/2024-3-15-isabelle-reconstruction/CENTAURRetreatSimp.svg" alt="CENTAURRetreatSimp" class="center"/>